petsc/petsc/doc/manual/dmstag.rst

   :start-at: /* Velocity is either a BC
   :end-at: PetscCall(DMStagMatSetValuesStencil

-The array-based approach is likely to be more efficient when working with ``Vec``\s.
+The array-based approach for ``Vec`` is likely to be more efficient than the stencil-based method just introduced above.

 Coordinates
 ~~~~~~~~~~~